leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 ## Definitional Equality

 In the definition of `plusL`, there is a pattern case `0, k => k`.
-This applies in the length used in the first placeholder, so another way to write the type of the underscore is `Vect α k`.
+This applies in the length used in the first placeholder, so another way to write the underscore's type `Vect α (Nat.plusL 0 k)` is `Vect α k`.
 Similarly, `plusL` contains a pattern case `n + 1, k => plusN n k + 1`.
-This means that the type of the second underscore can also be equivalently written `Vect α (plusL n✝ k + 1)`.
+This means that the type of the second underscore can be equivalently written `Vect α (plusL n✝ k + 1)`.

 To expose what is going on behind the scenes, the first step is to write the `Nat` arguments explicitly, which also results in daggerless error messages because the names are now written explicitly in the program:
 ```lean